ionic-enterprise/tutorials/docs/mobile-security/device-check.md

       // Add your response handling here
 ```

-We can continue running your app regardless of the response but you may want to handle the scenario of a response that indicates the device has been flagged as fraudulent by alerting the users.
+You can continue running your app regardless of the response but you may want to handle the scenario of a response that indicates the device has been flagged as fraudulent by alerting the users.
 Other potential responses may include Apples servers being down or is error due to App being run from XCode.

 ## Download Device Check Key